Philip DeFranco: Offline and guest appearances

 In July 2010, DeFranco attended the first VidCon event, where he was a speaker.
 Additionally, DeFranco has organized live shows and meetup events in locations such as Arizona, Los Angeles, and Toronto.

 In August 2012, DeFranco hosted the 25th anniversary of Discovery Channel's Shark Week.
-In February 2013, DeFranco was a featured as a guest judge on the second season of Internet Icon.
+In February 2013, DeFranco was featured as a guest judge on the second season of Internet Icon.
 In November, DeFranco was a special guest in a live pre-show simulcast for the Doctor Who 50th anniversary from YouTube Space LA.

-Entrepeneurship and business ventures
+Entrepreneurship and business ventures

 Early independent network aspirations

 In February 2012, DeFranco stated he paid himself $100,000 a year, and reinvests the rest back into his company.
 In May, DeFranco's assets, including The Philip DeFranco Show and SourceFed, were acquired by Revision3, which itself was a subsidiary of Discovery Digital Networks.
 Upon the acquisition, DeFranco became added as an exec of Revision3, the Senior VP of a new Revision3 subsidiary, Phil DeFranco Networks and Merchandise.

 DeFranco aspired to have launched channels within his network by the end of 2013, though due to "the logistical complications of joining Discovery, adding staff and strategizing the future," those plans did not materialize.
 DeFranco later planned 2014 to be the year that he would begin launching new channels.
 These plans once again fell through, but in 2015, DeFranco was involved in the launching of Super Panic Frenzy, a gaming network, including a YouTube channel and a Twitch live-stream show.